 If your child has never been to school, you do not need to take any action prior to commencing home based education.
 If you are planning on homeschooling your child, you can find more information about how to proceed here as well as information about advice and support we may be able to offer you.

 However, if your child is already in school and you decide to homeschool, you must de-register them by informing the head teacher, in writing, of your intention to educate your child at home.
 Your child's name will be removed from the register and the school will have no further responsibility for your child's education.
 The head teacher will inform the local authority of your decision.

 Independent schools are privately run and charge fees to attend instead of being funded by central government.
 These schools determine their own admission arrangements and should be contacted direct for further details.

-If you would prefer your child to attend an independent school you should still complete a common application form, naming the independent school as well as any other schools you may be interested in.
+If your child is going to attend an independent school you should let us know seperatley.
+You should only complete a common application form if you wish to name any other state school you may be interested in.
 We will consider any preferences for a North Yorkshire school according to the order of preference however we will not co-ordinate admissions with any independent school nor offer a place there.

 We will offer a place at a North Yorkshire school even if you have not named one on your common application form.
 This is because we have a duty to ensure a school place is available for every North Yorkshire child, unless you confirm in writing to the admissions team, before the national offer day, that you have accepted a place at an independent school.

 If you accept a place at an independent school after the national offer day, please also inform us in writing that you are declining the school place we may have offered you, so that the place may be offered to another child.